Rational decisions differ from the perspective of advisors and investors when it comes to investing.

 Are financial advisors making a mistake in trying to steer investors away from making what seems to be a bad idea?
 Take for instance the client who calls you today and wants out of the market entirely because they’re not comfortable.
 Generally, we would point out the wisdom of staying invested, historical returns, unpredictability of market timing and a bunch of conventional wisdom we’ve gained over the years.
 After all, your collective wisdom is a big reason why a client hires you, right?
 But, are we missing something?

-In a recent discussion with a large number of significant investors, something rather startling was pointed out to me.
-It comes from the cognitive behavioral school of consulting and represents a large portion of the poor perception of Advisors by the significant investors.
+In a discussion with a large number of significant investors, something rather startling was pointed out to me.
+It comes from the cognitive-behavioral school of consulting and represents a large portion of the poor perception of advisors by the significant investors.

 We tend to focus on the client’s financial needs, but clients have psychological needs as well, which may be much more important to them.
 If we are to take a client-centered approach, shouldn’t we be looking at the client’s world through their eyes?

 We ask clients for referrals, but what does a referral mean if the referring person does not know the needs, mind, psychology and objectives of the referee?